 - 3.1.
-Clause 55.29 of the Agreement prescribes that the Commonwealth Paid Parental Leave Scheme (PPL) is in addition to any payments which may be available under clause 55 of the Agreement.
+Clause 62.29 of the Agreement prescribes that the Commonwealth Paid Parental Leave Scheme (PPL) is in addition to any payments which may be available under clause 62 of the Agreement.
 The PPL Scheme derives from the Paid Parental Leave Act 2010 (Cth) (PPL Act). - 3.2.
 The PPL Scheme is a Commonwealth Government program that is not administered by the Employer.
-For information around eligibility or queries in relation to the PPL Scheme please refer Services Australia Family website at www.familyassist.gov.au or call Centrelink Families Line on 136 150. - 3.3.
-Under the PPL Scheme, an eligible employee may elect to take up to 30 days of flexible PPL, which can also be accessed when the employee has returned to work.
+For information about the PPL Scheme, including eligibility, please refer to the Services Australia Raising kids, website at servicesaustralia.gov.au/raising-kids or call Centrelink Families Line on 13 61 50. - 3.3.
+Under the PPL Scheme, an eligible Employee may elect to take up to 30 days of flexible PPL, which can also be accessed when the Employee has returned to work.
 Employees accessing the 'flexible days' after they have returned to the workplace must not work on those days and must be the primary carer of the Child on those days.
-With agreement with the employer, the employee may access individual days or blocks of flexible days that suit their needs and circumstances.
+With the Employer's agreement the Employee may access individual days or blocks of flexible days that suit their needs and circumstances.